A Year-end Payroll Checklist to Finish the Year Strong

 You know that creating Forms W-2 is one of your top responsibilities come January.
 After you run your final payroll in the current year, check your records to verify employee wages and deductions are correct before reporting them on the W-2.

 Use payroll software?
 Great!
 Software accurately calculates payroll based on the hours worked and employee pay rates you provide.
-So, if there is user error, you could wind up with incorrect employee wages and deductions.
+But if there is a user error, you could wind up with incorrect employee wages and deductions.
 Verify everything you’ve entered into the software is accurate and correctly set up to report in the right boxes on Form W-2.

 7. Order forms and get updated posters